epsilon537/boxlambda/docs/installation.md

 make boxlambda_base_flash_gw
 ```

 The `make boxlambda_base.bit` step will take a few minutes to complete.
-The other build steps should complete in seconds.
+The other build steps should complete in a few seconds.

 You should see the same output on the serial port terminal as shown in the previous section.